foobnix/LibreraReader/docs/faq/backup-import-export-migration/index.md

 # Import

-Press the Import button to restore your backup from a .zip file Or you can initiate migration
+Tap _Import_ and find the .zip file with your backup data.
+Tap on the file and then tap _SELECT_

-# Migration
+# Migrate

 Migration will only replace the file paths in the App's config-files.